dlsudatasci/dlsudatasci.github.io/content/_programs/diploma-courses.md

 layout: diploma_courses
 permalink: "/programs/diploma-courses"
 description: "As artificial intelligence develops, business processes are also increasingly automated.
-In order to harness data science, a new set of skillsets is required of employees.
+In order to harness data science, a new set of skills is required of employees.
 But because of the rapid rise of data science, education institutions have lagged behind in providing the necessary skillsets among its students.
 A quick way to fill this gap is by upskilling current employees, so that they are able to do at least some basic analytics. \n"